JEE Advanced 2025: Performance Criteria in Class XII

 Special Cases

-• If the marks awarded in a subject is NOT out of 100, then the marks will be scaled (up or down) to 100 so that the total aggregate marks are out of 500.
+• If the marks awarded in a subject are NOT out of 100, the marks will be scaled (up or down) to 100 so that the total aggregate marks are out of 500.

-• If a Board gives aggregate marks considering both Class XI and Class XII examinations (in the 10+2 system), then only Class XII marks will be considered.
+• If a Board gives aggregate marks considering both Class XI and Class XII examinations (in the 10+2 system), only the Class XII marks will be considered.

-• If a Board does not give marks scored in individual subjects but gives only the aggregate marks, then the aggregate marks given by the Board will be considered as such.
+• If a Board does not give marks scored in individual subjects but provides only aggregate marks, the aggregate marks given by the Board will be considered as such.

 Candidates Appearing in Improvement Exam

-• The candidate can reappear for any number of subjects he/she wishes for improvement and secure 75% aggregate marks (65% for SC, ST and PwD).
+• The candidate can reappear for any number of subjects they wish to improve and secure 75% aggregate marks (65% for SC, ST, and PwD).

-• The percentage marks in this situation will be calculated by considering the marks obtained in 2023 or 2024, whichever is higher, in the respective subjects, in his/her two attempts in 2023 and 2024.
+• The percentage marks will be calculated by considering the higher marks obtained in 2024 or 2025 in the respective subjects, from their two attempts in 2024 and 2025.

-• Candidates who appeared in Class XII (or equivalent) examination for the first time in 2023 and reappeared in 2024 are required to reappear in all the subjects in order to qualify through top 20 percentile cut-off.
+• Candidates who appeared in the Class XII (or equivalent) examination for the first time in 2024 and reappeared in 2025 must reappear in all the subjects to qualify through the top 20 percentile cut-off.

-• For such candidates, top 20 percentile cut-off for 2024 will be considered.
+• For such candidates, the top 20 percentile cut-off for 2025 will be considered.

 Further Information